 - Creative Use Of Depth Of Field -

-You can be very creative using DOF.
+You can be very creative using depth of field.

 For example, try photographing someone like a butcher in his butcher's uniform, cleaver in hand, proudly standing outside his shop.